Cycling to Heathrow

 South West Trains

 Bicycles can be carried from 09:45-16:30, and after 18:30.
 Bicycles can be carried free on most services without booking – please check with South West Trains for exceptions.
 Bicycles are not allowed on rail-link buses or substitute buses.
 Folding bikes can be taken on any service free of charge.
 South West Trains also offer racking facilities.
-For more information contact South West Trains on 0845 600 0650 (UK only).
+For more information contact South West Trains.

 Some coach companies will carry cycles depending on space – please check with operators for further information.